 Route length: 90 km by bus, 1 km on foot.

-After breakfast at the lodge, you will drive upstream along the Katun River to the Che-Chkish Gorge.
-This is a narrow mountain gorge, up to 15-20 meters deep in places.
-A stream flows inside it, turning into a low waterfall (4 m).
-The streams of the waterfall break away from the rock, so you can walk under it.
-On the route, you will also visit a viewing platform offering a panoramic view of the Katun River valley.
+After breakfast at the base, you will head upstream along the Katun River to the Che-Chkysh tract.
+It is a narrow mountain gorge, in places up to 15-20 meters deep.
+Inside, a stream flows, turning into a low waterfall (4 m).
+The waterfall's jets fall away from the rock, so you can walk behind it.
+On the route, you will also visit a viewpoint offering a panoramic view of the Katun River valley.

-In the evening, you will return to the lodge and have dinner.
+In the evening, you will return to the base and have dinner.

-In the evening, you will arrive at the village of Aktash, where you will check into a lodge.
-Dinner will be at a cafe.
+In the evening, you will arrive in the village of Aktash, where you will check into a recreation base.
+Dinner will be at a café.

 Route length: 345 km by car, 1 km on foot.